ultraio/ultra-discord-uniq-roles-bot/README.md

 ### Development

-Use this if you are making changes; it builds the client-side, and then starts the server-side.
-It is recommended
+Use this if you are making changes.

-HTML files are automatically built to `packages/server/dist/html`.
+Ultra Wallet requires an HTTP(s) server to work with it.

+This starts a Vite Server with local https, and the server without feeding the built pages through the endpoint.

 ```
-npm run dev -ws
+npm run dev -w packages/server
 ```